zhy0216/cryptbak/README.md

 1. **Encryption Mode**:
    - Scans all files in the source folder
-   - Calculates a hash value for each file
+   - Calculates a SHA-256 hash value for each file
    - Compares with previous backup metadata (if exists)
    - Only encrypts new or modified files
-   - Removes files from backup that no longer exist in source
+   - Uses file content hash as backup filename, automatically deduplicating identical files
+   - Checks if other files reference the same content before deleting backup files
    - Updates metadata
-   - Stores encrypted files in the `content` directory using MD5 hash of original paths as filenames
+   - Stores encrypted files in the `content` directory using content hash as filenames

 2. **Decryption Mode**:
    - Reads metadata from the encrypted folder